Counting essential surfaces in 3-manifolds: Introduction

 \subsection{Acknowledgements}

-The authors thank Alexander Barvinok and Josephine Yu for discussions about counting lattice points that were crucial to the proof of Theorem~\ref{thm.main}, and Craig Hodgson for helpful discussions on several related projects.
+We thank Alexander Barvinok and Josephine Yu for discussions about counting lattice points that were crucial to the proof of Theorem~\ref{thm.main}, as well as Craig Hodgson for helpful discussions on several related projects.
+We also thank the referee for their very careful reading of this paper and detailed comments.
 Dunfield was partially supported by U.S. National Science Foundation grant DMS-1811156, and Rubinstein partially supported by Australian Research Council grant DP160104502.